kshannon-ucsd/dsc100/pages/assignments.md

 ---

 #### Quizzes
 Quizzes are 8 questions each.
-They will be worth in total 10% of your grade, so 2% per quiz, the quiz with the lowest grade is dropped.
-You will have 20 minutes to complete quizzes on Gradescope.
-Quizzes are released after class and are always due before the next class.
+They will be worth in total 10% of your grade, so 2% per quiz.
+But here's the plot twist: your lowest grade?
+Poof!
+We drop it like it's hot. 🎤⬇️ 🕺🕺🕺 You will have 20 minutes to complete quizzes on Gradescope.
+Quizzes are pushed to prod after class, and deprecated right before the next class.

-> Remember, quizzes are to be completed alone, that includes no phoning friends, even if your best friend is an LLM.
-I understand that students no longer use phones to call, MMS, SMS, or any S. But under academic integrity phoning also means no ticktocking, to snaping, to instagramming, no ~~tweeting~~ $\mathbb{X}\text{\textit{ing}}$, no whatsapping, or any other `*ing`.
+> Remember, quizzes are to be completed alone, that includes no phoning friends, even if your `BFF` is an `LLM`.
+I understand that students no longer use phones to call, MMS, SMS, or any S. But under academic integrity, phoning also means no tiktoking, no snapping  👻, no instagramming, no ~~tweeting~~ $\mathbb{X}\text{\textit{ing}}$, no whatsapping, or any other `*ing`.
+Keep it old school and ace it on your own! 🚫📱🎉

 #### HW 1
 `raise: todo`